kieran-s/jperezruiz-subnautica-mods/SeamothSpeedUpgrades/README.md

 ## Features

-The modules are unlocked along with the SeaMoth, can be fabricated in the [Moonpool Vehicle Upgrade Console](https://subnautica.fandom.com/wiki/Vehicle_Upgrade_Console_(Subnautica))
+The modules are unlocked along with the Seamoth, can be fabricated in the [Moonpool Vehicle Upgrade Console](https://subnautica.fandom.com/wiki/Vehicle_Upgrade_Console_(Subnautica))

 Although the most logical decision would be to fabricate all the modules in the vehicle console of the Moonpool, I have done it this way to have early access to the first speed increase :)

 Each module increases the speed and the power consumption.

-### SeaMothSpeedModuleMKI
+### SeamothSpeedModuleMKI

 Increases speed by 100% and the power consumption by 25%, you will go 2 times faster than vanilla.